Doubravník: Sights

 The main landmark is the Church of the Exaltation of the Holy Cross.
 It was built in the Gothic-Renaissance style in 1535–1541.
 It is the only religious building in the country that is made of marble.
 The church includes the neo-Gothic tomb of the Mitrovský family from 1867.
 The tomb contains 19 cast iron sarcophagi with craft, historical and architectural value.

 The town square contains preserved old houses.
-The house No. 35 is older than the church and has valuable Gothic gate.
+The house No. 35 is older than the church and has a valuable Gothic gate.